annotation/stam-rust/README.md

 ### Retrieving items

-You can retrieve items by methods that are similarly named to the return type:
+You can retrieve items by methods that are similarly named to the desired return type:

 ```rust
 let annotation =  store.annotation("my-annotation").or_fail()?;